ros2/rmw_cyclonedds/shared_memory_support.md

 ### Types

+#### Zero-copy

-The message types used must be of a fixed size, i.e. the size can be determined at compile time.
+To benefit from zero-copy transfer, the message types used must be of a fixed size, i.e. the size can be determined at compile time and does not refer to memory outside of the message struct itself.
 This means strings or variable length arrays of the [available message types](http://wiki.ros.org/msg) cannot be used.
 Nesting types satisfying the fixed size restriction is also possible.

+#### Shared Memory Serialization

+All non-fixed size types like strings will be serialized into shared memory.
+This incurs much more overhead for serialization and deserialization but still avoids some copies that would be performed if the network stack is used (i.e. compared to the loopback interface in the same process).
+The runtime/latency benefit in this case is much smaller compared to zero-copy for fixed size types.

 ### QoS settings